ajahne/blog/_drafts/2019-2-10-radical-candor-chapter-notes.md

 - At the heart of being a good boss, is a good relationship

 # Part 1
-## 1: building radically candid relationships
+## 1: Building Radically Candid Relationships
 - leadership and management are like forehand and backhand, you need both to win
 - Bosses guide a team to achieve results
 - Three areas of responsibility: guidance (feedback/coaching, praise and criticism), team-building(hiring, firing, promoting, motivation), results (getting things done)